-The regional campuses serve students throughout Florida in Fort Myers, Jacksonville, Miami, Miramar, Orlando, Palm Beach, and Tampa, as well as in Puerto Rico.
-NSU's regional campus's faculty and staff members and students partner with local organizations to make a positive impact on the communities they serve.
-A partial list of community involvement is listed here:
+The regional campuses serve students in Fort Myers, Jacksonville, Miami, Miramar, Orlando, Palm Beach, Tampa, and Puerto Rico.
+The staff and faculty members and students of NSU's regional campuses partner with local organizations to make a positive impact on the communities they serve.
+A partial list follows.